grudloff/grudloff.github.io/_posts/2024-09-18-local_to_cloud.md

 The right level of abstraction depends on your specific use case.
 For instance if you need to customize the prediction logic, you may opt for a custom prediction routine.
 If you need to deploy a model quickly and don’t require much customization, a prebuilt container may be the best choice.

 **Key takeaways:**
+- Custom Containers offer full control over the environment and runtime, but require more effort to set up and maintain.
 - Even though CPR provide full customization over the prediction logic, debugging may be harder than directly implementing a model server as the implementation details are offuscated.
 - Using a prebuilt container requires you to take extra care in ensuring that the model artifacts are compatible with the prebuilt container.
 However, the prediction output from the prebuilt container has the added benefit of being compatible with other GCP services such as explainability and monitoring.
 - Making the effort of matching your implementation output with the prebuilt container output can be a good idea in the long run.
 Having said that, there are scenarios in which this may not be possible, for instance due to no prebuilt image matching your library requirements.
 One example would be when implementing a model that requires a scikit-learn wrapper around an xgboost model.

 I hope this has been enlightening and that you now have a better understanding of the different levels of abstraction when deploying ML models.
 If you have any questions or feedback, feel free to reach out!

+# 9. Bonus: Tips and tricks

+- Activate logging when there are issues, this will help you debug in case something goes wrong.
+You can do this by adding the following snippet at the beginning of your script.
+    ```python
+    import logging
+    logging.basicConfig(level=logging.INFO)
+    ```
+    >**Note**: In case you want to do this in the FastAPI app, you would need to add this to the `app.py` file, as activating logging locally in your notebook would not have any effect.
+- In case of building an image multiple time due to debugging.
+Use the `--no-cache` flag when building the Docker image to ensure that the latest changes are included in the image.
+For the CPR you can set this trough the `no_cache` parameter in the `LocalModel.build_cpr_model` method.
+- In case your model is failing in the cloud, you can deploy it locally using the `LocalModel.deploy_to_local_endpoint` method.
+This will allow you to test the model locally and debug it before deploying it to the cloud.
+You can check the examples in the Jupyter Notebook for more details on how to do this for each of the alternatives.